The ultimate 10-Point checklist for buying a digital picture frame

 As an added benefit, you may discover features that you hadn’t thought of before but may deem to be very useful.

-This checklist is also the foundation for any product tests that I will publish on this blog.
-So if you read my product reviews, you can always come back to this article to get more background.
+This checklist is also the foundation for any product tests that I publish on this blog.
+So, if you read my product reviews, you can always refer to this article for more background.

 Design & Appearance

 A digital picture frame is like a piece of furniture in your home.
-It, therefore, must blend in with your overall decoration style.
+Therefore, it must complement your overall decoration style.

-Women especially have a keen eye when it comes to deciding if an object works with the rest of your interior.
+Women especially have a keen eye when deciding if an object works with the rest of your interior.

 Frame material and colors